idiotekk/idiotekk.github.io/_posts/2022-03-19-python-cv2-clustering.markdown

 tags:   [python, computer vesion]
 ---

-Sometimes you want to break down a image into a few pieces with unique colors.
+Sometimes you want to break down an image into a few pieces with unique colors.
 This is an easy task if the image only has a few colors, however, in many cases the image has noise and may have hundreds of colors that are different from, but very similar to, a few colors.

 To give a concrete example, this image below (幻; a kanji standing for "illusion") appears to have only two colors: black and white.